-Legal Assistance if You Have Been Served with a DVRO in Orange County
+Skilled Representation for Those Served with a DVRO in Orange County

 If you or someone close to you has been served a domestic violence restraining order (DVRO), it is in your (or their) best interest to contact an Orange County restraining order attorney who will provide the best representation.
 Domestic violence is typically battery or assault that occurs between the offender and his or her significant other or relative.
-DVRO cases may involve abuse to a spouse or a former spouse, child endangerment, and physical and financial abuse of a relative, cohabitant, and more.
+DVRO cases may involve abuse of a spouse or a former spouse, child endangerment, and physical and financial abuse of a relative, cohabitant, and more.

-What Types of Restraining Orders Are There in Orange County?
+Types of Restraining Orders in Orange County

 Alleged domestic violence in the OC can result in a few different restraining orders.
 The following are the most common types:

-• A temporary order that lasts until your next Order to Show Cause hearing.
+2. Temporary (ex parte) Restraining Order—A temporary order that lasts until your next Order to Show Cause hearing.

-• Can last up to 5 years.
+3. Restraining Order After Hearing—Can last up to 5 years.

 An Orange County restraining order attorney will aid defendants by assessing if their cases are what are termed as “wobbler” cases.
 A “wobbler” case is a case that can be charged as a felony or a misdemeanor, respectively for a serious or less serious charge.
-The objective of a domestic violence defense attorney would be to prove that your domestic violence “wobbler” case is only a misdemeanor despite what the prosecution may argue.
+The objective of a domestic violence defense attorney would be to prove that your domestic violence “wobbler” case is only a misdemeanor, despite what the prosecution may argue.

 Corporal Injury to a Spouse or Cohabitant (Penal Code Section 273.5)